 Empty leg charter flights

-- Client isn’t returning to the point of origin
+- The client isn’t returning to the point of origin

-- It’s too costly for aircraft and crew to wait for return leg
+- It’s too costly for aircraft and crew to wait for the return leg

 Booking Empty Leg Flights

-Experienced travellers will often keep an eye out for these last minute private jet deals as they represent significant cost savings.
-In other words, you get to fly a private jet for cheap compared to the standard rate.
+Experienced travelers will often keep an eye out for these last-minute private jet deals as they represent significant cost savings.
+In other words, you get to fly privately for cheap compared to the standard rate.
 However, in order to make it work, it requires some flexibility on the client’s part because the scheduled flight might not align perfectly with your itinerary.
 For instance, you might have to:

 - Fly out of an airport that’s further away from your current location

 - Ride in a charter plane that doesn’t exactly match your travel preferences

 - Depart at a less than optimal time

 These are fairly minor inconveniences, but given the tradeoff, they are some of the cheapest private jet charter deals you’re likely to find.